open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 `B` uses consistent probability sampling with a sampling probability of 0.5.
 `C` uses a parent-based sampler.

-When the sampling decision for `A` is to `keep` the span, its outgoing traceparent will have the 'sampled' flag SET and the 'th' in its outgoing tracestate will be set to `0xc0_0000_0000_0000`.
+When the sampling decision for `A` is to *keep* the span, its outgoing traceparent will have the 'sampled' flag SET and the 'th' in its outgoing tracestate will be set to `0xc0_0000_0000_0000`.
-When the sampling decision for `A` is to `drop` the span, its outgoing traceparent will have the 'sampled' flag UNSET but the 'th' in its outgoing tracestate will still be set to `0xc0_0000_0000_0000`.
+When the sampling decision for `A` is to *drop* the span, its outgoing traceparent will have the 'sampled' flag UNSET but the 'th' in its outgoing tracestate will still be set to `0xc0_0000_0000_0000`.
-When the sampling decision for `A` is to `keep` the span, its outgoing traceparent will have the 'sampled' flag SET and the 'th' in its outgoing tracestate will be set to `0x80_0000_0000_0000`.
+When the sampling decision for `B` is to *keep* the span, its outgoing traceparent will have the 'sampled' flag SET and the 'th' in its outgoing tracestate will be set to `0x80_0000_0000_0000`.
 C (being a parent based sampler) samples a span purely based on its parent (B in this case), it will use the sampled flag to make the decision.
 Its outgoing 'th' value will continue to reflect what it got from B (`0x80_0000_0000_0000`), and this is useful to understand its adjusted count.

 This design requires that as a given span progresses along its collection path, `th` is non-decreasing (and, in particular, must be increased at stages that apply lower sampling probabilities).
 It does not, however, restrict a span's initial `th` in any way.
-If a parent based consistent sampler is used, a span's initial `th` would be the same as its parent's `th` value, else it would be a new value based on the chosen sampling rate.
+If a parent-based consistent sampler is used, a span's initial `th` would be the same as its parent's `th` value, else it would be a new value based on the sampling rate chosen for that span.
+In other words, the sampling rate for each operation can be chosen independently, and this would map to having different `th` values for different spans.
+But for any particular span, it is not acceptable for a downstream sampler to *decrease* the `th` value in its context.

-It is acceptable for B to have a lesser initial `th` than A has.
-It would not be ok if some later-stage sampler decreased A's `th`.

 The system has the following invariant: